joed7/Redis/twitter.md

 * __Unfollow__:  The methods takes two parameters source_user_id(user following), target_user_id(user being followed).
 Appropriate followers, following sets are then modified using `srem`.

 * __Info__: The method takes username as a parameter.
-For that parameters, we fetch the user_id is fetched, and fetch the data from follow, following, tweet keys.
+For that parameters, we fetch the user_id for this user_name, and, using that user_id, we fetch the data from follow, following, tweet keys.

 [Previous](https://github.com/joed7/Redis/blob/master/redispy.md)  |  [Home](https://github.com/joed7/Redis/blob/master/home.md)  |  [Next](https://github.com/joed7/Redis/blob/master/pubsub.md)